A constrained risk inequality for general losses: The constrained risk inequality

-With these definitions, we have the following theorem, which gives a lower bound for the risk of the estimator $\what{\theta}$ on a distribution $P_1$ given an upper bound for its risk under $P_0$, that is, $\risk(\what{\theta}, P_0) \le \delta$.
-In the theorem, we define the $\chi^2$-affinity by
+where $\E_0$ and $\E_1$ denote expectation under $P_0$ and $P_1$, respectively.
+With these definitions, we have the following theorem, which gives a lower bound for the risk of the estimator $\what{\theta}$ on a distribution $P_1$ given an upper bound for its risk under $P_0$.